More benefits, more surprises

 During the siege of Winterfell, troops have different marching speeds.
 In this event Cavalry > Infantry = Bowmen > Spearmen in terms of speed and lower-tier troops have a higher marching speed (T1 > T2 > T3 > T4).
 The attack range of troops is also different.
 In this event Bowmen> Spearmen > Cavalry = Infantry in terms of attack range.

 Commanders use their special strategy game skills during this event.
 These skills are either active or passive.
 They can either target a single enemy or an ally or they will have AoE (Area of Effect).
 The AoE skills can affect multiple enemy/ally deployments that are in range and will not just affect your deployment and the enemy deployment that you’re fighting with and targeting, instead, they will affect all deployments that are in range.

 Each commander has 1 active strategy skill that will require rage and one or few passive strategic skills that will increase your troop's stats by a lot.
 Just owning a commander will be enough for you to be able to use their active strategic skill with full power and effect.
 However, the quality of commanders will increase the passive stats significantly.
-For example, if you own a grey Cersei, you will have her “Wildfire Siege” skill which is damage heavy AoE attack and damage reduction to the full extent but you will only have her boosting your army with 6.25% total health, defense, and attack.
-This is when a gold Cersei has 125% of total health, defense, and attack for her deployment.
+For example, if you own a grey Cersei, you will have her “Wildfire Siege” skill which is damage heavy AoE attack but you will only have her boosting your army with 10% total health, defense, and attack.
+This is when a gold Cersei has 200% of total health, defense, and attack for her deployment.